-Visit The Medina:
+Visit The Medina in Essaouira

 Essaouira has arguably one of the most attractive medinas in Morocco.
 It has been listed as a UNESCO World Heritage Site and rightfully so.
 The medina is also one of the easiest to navigate, unlike Fez or Marrakesh, there is not such certainty that you will get lost.

 The medina is protected from the sea by the impressive Skala, a military defensive wall designed by a French architect in the mid 18th century.
-The medina streets are narrow and have beautiful details hidden away in them, much like the rest of Morocco.
+The streets are narrow and have beautiful details hidden away in them, much like the rest of Morocco.
 The city is also very manageable and not difficult to navigate, you do not run the risk of getting lost like the major cities.
 We found wandering around the streets to be one of our favorite things to do in Essaouira and spent countless hours doing so.

 Countless shops played the local Gnawa music and the air is a mixture of hash, spices, aged buildings, and salt air creating a unique ambiance.
 Even the touts, who still exist, seem to have adopted the laid-back approach to things unlike the major cities of Marrakesh and Fez.

-Watch the Seagulls fly:
+Watch the Seagulls fly in Essaouira